dambear/ITBA3203-PROJECT/README.md

 # Dengue Unleashed: Tracing the Outbreaks and Patterns of Dengue Cases in the Philippines (2016-2020)

+This repository is for our requirement in BAT404 - Analytics Techniques and Tools (IT 3206)

 ## INTRODUCTION

  In the Philippines, dengue is probably the most well-known and feared tropical disease.
 The first recorded dengue epidemic in Southeast Asia occurred in Manila in 1954, and dengue has since remained endemic.[1]
 In 2019, 437,563 cases were recorded in the Philippines, contributing to the highest dengue cases ever recorded globally.[2]